 Past participants have raved about the experience, calling it a once in a lifetime opportunity and an exceptional learning experience.
 True to the culture of Oxbridge, the program is designed to provide the structure and material while allowing students the flexibility to find their unique passion and voice.

 This is one of the premier programs at Oxbridge, completely unique in its structure, and providing our students with an extraordinary experience at one of the greatest and oldest universities in the world.
-John Klemme, Academic Dean & Head of School
+John Klemme, English Teacher and Former Oxbridge Academic Dean & Head of School

 Perhaps one of the biggest initiatives differentiating Oxbridge is the focus and opportunity to explore individual research.
 In classrooms throughout our campus, students are diving into various topics of interest in science, humanities, mathematics and English.
 Under the guidance of their teacher, students are tasked with complete responsibility for the project from beginning to end.
 Students must call and schedule appointments with outside experts; they collect, tally, and interpret their data; and they develop their conclusions.